 When it comes to non-surgical solutions to back issues, chiropractors are an increasingly common choice, whether your primary problem is a pinched nerve, bulging disc or chronically pulled muscles.
 The growing confidence in chiropractic therapy to resolve these issues stems in part from the practitioner’s ability to provide a concentrated focus on the pain and stiffness, especially for lower back pain and its related problems.
-At South Coast physiotherapy, we proudly offer chiropractic therapy at our Brantford, ON location.
+At South Coast physiotherapy, we proudly offer chiropractic therapy at our Brantford and Tillsonburg, ON locations.

 If you’ve come to your chiropractor without a reliable diagnosis, your sessions will begin with pinning down the reason for your pain.
 After taking your medical and family history, as well as discussing the nature and location of your pain, your chiropractor will palpate the area and ask you to perform certain range-of-motion moves in order to confirm the suspected problem.
 (He or she may also recommend X-rays in the case of an unclear diagnosis or suspected serious illness.)

 After your diagnosis has been clarified, you and your chiropractor can come up with a treatment plan together, based on your lifestyle needs and current condition.